postcss/postcss/README.md

 <img align="right" width="95" height="95" src="http://postcss.github.io/postcss/logo.svg" title="Philosopher’s stone, logo of PostCSS">

 PostCSS is a tool for transforming CSS with JS plugins.
-These plugins can add vendor prefixes, polyfill CSS 4 features, inline images, enable variables and mixins, and more.
+These plugins can add vendor prefixes, support variables and mixins, transpile CSS4 syntax, inline images, and more.

 PostCSS can do the same work as "preprocessors" like Sass, Less, and Stylus.
 But PostCSS is modular, 4—40x faster, and much more powerful.

-The most popular PostCSS plugin, [Autoprefixer], is used by Google, Twitter, Alibaba, Shopify and many, many other organizations and individuals around the world.
+PostCSS is used by Google, Twitter, Alibaba, and Shopify.
+Its most popular plugin, [Autoprefixer], is one of the most universally praised CSS processors available.

-PostCSS itself is very small and focused, consisting of a CSS parser, a CSS node tree API, a source map generator, and a node tree stringifier -- and that's it.
+PostCSS itself is very small and focused.
+It includes a CSS parser, a CSS node tree API, a source map generator, and a node tree stringifier — and that's it.
-All of the stylesheet features it can enable are encapsulated in modular plugins.
+All of the stylesheet transformations it powers are encapsulated in modular plugins.
-And these plugins are themselves small and focused, plain JS functions, receiving a CSS node tree at one end, applying transformations to it, and then returning a modified tree that can be used by other plugins or written to a file.
+And these plugins are themselves small and focused plain JS functions, which typically receive a CSS node tree at one end, apply transformations to it, and then return a modified tree that can be used by other plugins or written to a file.

-Each individual plugin enables a certain transformation, and by using various plugins together you can tailor an ideal CSS workflow.
-If you want only a few special features -- future-friendly [postcss-custom-properties] and automatic vendor prefixes with [Autoprefixer], for example -- you can do just that.
+Individual plugins implement specific transformations; and by using various plugins together you can put together your ideal CSS workflow.
-Or, if you like the power provided by preprocessors like Sass, you could use [Autoprefixer], [cssnext], [CSS Grace], [postcss-nested], [postcss-mixins], and [postcss-easings] to write CSS like this:
+For instance, if you like the power provided by preprocessors like Sass, you could combine [Autoprefixer], [cssnext], [CSS Grace], [postcss-nested], [postcss-mixins], and [postcss-easings] to write CSS like this:

 ```css
 @define-mixin social-icon $color {